afellowcorn/sps_framework/docs/Writing/basic.md

 ***

 ## Name Guidelines
+!!! todo "TODO"
-#TODO: rules regarding what is or isn't allowed in warrior names, approval processes, and loner/kittypet names
+    rules regarding what is or isn't allowed in warrior names, approval processes, and loner/kittypet names

 ## Common Errors
 _by summoner (clownthoughts)_